Man arrested after allegedly exposing himself to women in Edmond neighborhood

 According to the probable cause affidavit, Edmond police were called to a home on May 14 after a woman says a man exposed himself to her.

-The victim told officers that she was backing out of her driver when an older white man “purposefully exposed his penis to her.”
+The victim told officers that she was backing out of her driveway when an older white man “purposefully exposed his penis to her.”

 After detectives tracked down 68-year-old Jerry Penn, the victim positively identified him.